ylkew/coursera-gamification/week-04-notes.md

 * Win and draw states
 * No progression or scoring

 Tic Tac Toe is an overly simplistic game that can't hold the attention of any adult for long.
-But it's composed of exeriences and elements that can be put into non-game contexts.
+But it's composed of experiences and elements that can be put into non-game contexts.

 ## The pyramid of elements